odh-labs/ml-workshop/docs/setup.md

 This workshop is quite resource hungry - especially the Data Engineering section, which allocates two 3-node Spark clusters per user.
 Therefore, for every 10 users, we suggest adding three nodes to your cluster **each** of the following size:
 - 16vCPUs and 128 GiB Memory

 To illustrate this, let's assume we have a workshop of 20 users.
-Therforwe we need to add two nodes, each with 16vCPUs and 128 GiB Memory.
+Therfore we need to add two nodes, each with 16vCPUs and 128 GiB Memory.
 If you're on AWS, this exact size of machine is available with machine __m5a.8xlarge__.
 So let's add two nodes of that type.

 In OpenShift, navigate to __Compute > Nodes__.
 Notice you have a number of __worker__ nodes, in my case 3.